ugcompsoc/apid/README.md

 ## Contributing

+### Workflows

+There are many [workflows](.github/workflows) in this repository that handle testing the code, building the docker image, deploying the docker image to the respective environments, and handling deleting old deployments.
+These workflows are ran at various points of the software development cycle, the mains ones to mention are:
+- When a commit is pushed to a branch, the branch is deployed to its own environment at the URL: `{branch_name}.dev.apid.testbox.compsoc.ie (DEV)`.
+- When a PR is merged or commit is pushed to main, the same happens except it is deployed at the URL: `dev.apid.testbox.compsoc.ie (TEST)`.
+- When a tag is created, the same happened except it is deployed at the URL: `apid.testbox.compsoc.ie (PROD)`.

+On every branch or tag event, unit and API tests are also ran.

 ### Repo Conventions

+#### Workflows

+All workflows should pass on your commit, PR, whatever it be.
+If they don't, revert it, don't merge it.
+Figure out why they aren't passing.

 #### Conventional Commits
 This repo makes use of the 'conventional commits' convention.
 This means that all commits should be formatted using this convention.